How Can I Travel from Berlin to Auschwitz Concentration Camp?

 4. Respectful and Sensible Behavior

-While visiting Auschwitz, it’s essential to remember that it is a place of mourning and remembrance.
-Show respect for the victims and their memory by following a few guidelines:
+It is important to remember that Auschwitz is a place of mourning and remembrance when you visit it.
+Following a few guidelines will show respect for the victims and their memory:

-- Photography is allowed in some areas, but be mindful of the significance of the place and the sensitivity of the subject matter.
+- Some areas allow photography, but take caution of the importance of the place and the value of the subject matter.
 Avoid photography in restricted areas.

-- Wear appropriate clothing, as a sign of respect for the victims.
+- Dress according to decency for the victims.
 Avoid revealing or offensive attire.

-- Follow the instructions of the guides and staff.
-They are there to ensure a respectful and meaningful experience for all visitors.
+- Pay attention to the instructions of the guides and staff.
+They are there to make sure all that visit have something respectful and meaningful.

 5. Take Time for Reflection